INFINOX launches flagship all-in-one trading platform IX One

 - Future events scanner

-These features are available to traders on both mobile and web platforms, where they can trade FX, indices, crypto, equities and more.
-Accessing the platform is easy as well - the single-step login ensures that traders can get speedy access to the platform.
+These features are available on both mobile and web platforms, where users can trade FX, indices, crypto, oil and more.
+The single-step login ensures that traders get speedy access to the platform.

-Furthermore, other popular INFINOX products such as IX Social copy trading are also integrated into the IX One platform.
+Other popular INFINOX products such as IX Social copy trading are also integrated into IX One.

 "With IX One, we've achieved an end-to-end destination for the complete trading experience.
 The platform packs in trading execution with cutting-edge tools and functionalities, so that traders never have to leave the platform - everything they need is on IX One," Saward added.
-"We're confident that with the combination of the IX One platform and two of our award winning offerings - trade execution & customer service - we'll be able to provide clients with a compelling trading experience.
-It's an exciting next step for INFINOX, and we're looking forward to building on this progress throughout the year."
+"We're confident that with the combination of IX One and two of our award winning offerings - trade execution & customer service - we'll provide clients with a compelling experience.
+It's an exciting step for INFINOX, and we're looking forward to building on this progress next year."

 Share this article